 Raw Pack Cons:

 The long-term storage crown goes to Hot Pack for its enhanced shelf life and texture consistency, thanks to the precooking step.
-However, Raw Pack offers undeniable convenience and flavor flexibility, making it a strong contender for those who prioritize speed and creative control.
-Ultimately, the best method is the one that aligns with your priorities and preferences.
+But the Raw Pack is so much easier if you prioritize speed and creative control.
+Ultimately, it’s up to you… The best method is the one that fits your priorities and preferences!

 Processing Time